Milos Accommodation – Where To Stay In Milos

 Village of Plaka at Sunset.
 Milos Island

 It is a fantastic idea to stop by one of the neighborhood cafes or restaurants while you are in Plaka.
 It is mandatory to taste the native cuisine and purchase some souvenirs!
-Many adorable boutique stores and gift shops are also there, particularly in the Old Town region.
+Many adorable boutique stores and gift shops exist, particularly in the Old Town region.

 Where To Stay In Milos Island, Greece_Sunset Mansion